noahehall/theBookOfNoah/0current/security/websecurity.md

   - man in the middle attack: sniffing network traffic in order to intercept HTTP headers

     - the attacker finds a way to sit between the rowser & webserver and read network traffic as it passes back n forth
-    - e.g. any unencrypted HTTP requests are prime targets
+      - any unencrypted HTTP requests are prime targets
+      - wireless routers: contain a barebones installation of some linux distro thats never updated with security patches; route traffic to a local ISP
+      - wi-fi hotspots: attackers setup their own wifi hotspots (often with a similar name as a real hotspot) and routes requests to a real ISP to provide internet connections

+  - downgrade attacks: interfering wiht the initial TLS handshake so that user agents opted to use weaker encryption/no encryption at all

   - cross-site request forgery: triggering unintended HTTP requests to a site when they've already authenticated
     - attackers trick your users into clicking a link to your site; if they already have a session open with your server, the browser will resend the cookie along with the http request triggered from the attackers site but your server will be none the wiser